 Overall, the Microsoft LifeChat LX-3000 is budget office headphones that just works.
 Just plug it in your device and you are ready to go.
 If you use Skype often for conference calls, you should highly consider this headphones due to its Skype-optimised feature.

 Picking the right headphones for your office needs is no simple tasks.
 But hopefully, with our buyer’s guide and our top picked headphones, we have made things easier for you.
-Remember that the best office headphones for you might not be the right headphones for the next person.
+To sum up, this is our top two picks – Savi W720 and the Sennheiser MB Pro series.
+They have features that are great for teleconferencing and are comfortable to wear.

 Did we miss out other office headphones?
 Let us know in the comments below.